 The plot is relatively simple: Marshal Will Kane (Gary Cooper) is about to retire, because he’s marrying a sweet Quaker pacifist, Amy Fowler (Grace Kelly).
 But as the ceremony ends, Kane gets word that a man he sent up for murder has been pardoned, and is headed his way.

 The sinister Frank Miller (Ian MacDonald) and his small posse plan to kill Kane before boarding the noon train.
 Amy begs him to leave town before Miller arrives, giving him an ultimatum that she’s leaving whether he comes or not – but Kane knows that Miller would follow him on, and needs to be faced.

 Revenge Westerns had already been done into the ground when High Noon was made.
 It’s a hugely common storyline.
-It’s probably also the reason for like 50% of the actual shootings during that period.
+Revenge is probably also the reason for like 50% of the actual shootings during that period.

 High Noon’s story is unique in two key ways: